HansonYu23/TopBlock-Shop/README.md

 ### viewNumActiveBids()
 **Use:** Shows the number of active bids the caller has <br />
 **In:** None <br />
-**Out:** Returns the number of active bides the caller has, returns 0 if the caller is unregistered <br />
+**Out:** Returns the number of active bids the caller has, returns 0 if the caller is unregistered <br />

 ### viewMarket()
 **Use:** Shows the items for sale in the market <br />